 The online graduate certificate programs are designed for students who want to further their education or are pursuing a graduate level certificate.
-The coursework completed in the certificate programs may be applied toward the UWS master of science or doctor of education in sport and performance psychology.

 The coursework, using courses from the master's program, includes four to six courses per concentration.
-Completion of the certificate program can be accomplished within a year.
+Completion of the certificate program can be accomplished within one year.